gsbdarc/rf_bootcamp_2025/docs/day2.md

 * Write a prompt to extract the information we care about in the SEC filing;
 * Send that model to the OpenAI API and confirm you get a structured output back.

-Here's an example for a setting in which we want to query the names and prices of items on a lunch menu:
+Here's an example for a setting in which we want to query the name and price of an item on a lunch menu:

 ```python
 import os